babaid/DDMD/README.md

-Similar to how [Cosolvent Molecular Dynamics](https://pubs.acs.org/doi/10.1021/acs.jmedchem.6b00399) allow for finding states that usually arent available at docking (e.g. binding pockets forming later on in a simulation), this proposed pipeline should also allow for conveniences.
+Similar to how [Cosolvent Molecular Dynamics](https://pubs.acs.org/doi/10.1021/acs.jmedchem.6b00399) allow for finding states that usually arent available at docking (e.g. binding pockets forming later on in a simulation), this proposed pipeline should also allow for similar sideffects.

 # Simulation Pipeline